NunoSempere/clarivoyance/list/index.md

 - ★ By 2030 will there be a break in the current trend line for FLOPs per $ spent?

 - ★★ Will progress stall for at least 4 years at any point before state–of-the-art accuracy on MMLU dataset reaches 100%?
-  - "Stalled" could be operationalised as something like 'less than 2% improvement in best score over a 4-year period)[^4]
+  - "Stalled" could be operationalized as something like 'less than 2% improvement in best score over a 4-year period)[^4]
   - Beware for this and other benchmark questions: Open AI may not have been careful enough about making sure benchmarking questions (and their answers) or very close variants of them were not in GPT-4's training data.
 If these people are right GPT-4's performance on benchmarks isn't a meaningful test of its intelligence.
 And nor is comparing another model's performance on the benchmark to GPT-4's a meaningful test of whether the model is better at reasoning than GPT-4: https://aisnakeoil.substack.com/p/gpt-4-and-professional-benchmarks.

 - ★★ Will progress stall for at least 4 years at any point before state–of-the-art accuracy on the interview level problems on the APPS benchmark reaches 30% (pass@1)?[^5] (Stall=less than 2% improvement in best score over a 4-year period).